 - Criminal Harassment: harassment includes behaviour like stalking, following, repeated contact through the phone or any conduct that would cause a reasonable person to fear for their safety or the safety of their immediate family.

 Defence of Domestic Violence Allegations

 Each case involving domestic violence and family violence is different and will apply different strategies for different goals.
 If domestic violence charges are not credible, or there is not enough evidence to support a conviction, or there is contradictory evidence, a criminal defence lawyer can help you understand the options in your case and help create a defence to get the best possible outcome.

-There are many factors that the court will consider for cases of domestic assault, including:
+There are many factors that must be considered in domestic assault cases, including: